Hellenic American University Library

 2. Then fill out the appropriate form and email it to: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-3. You will need to make a separate request form for different items you are requesting, and provide complete and accurate information to avoid delays in processing.
+3. You will need to make a separate request form for different items you are requesting and provide complete and accurate information to avoid delays in processing.

-4. An interlibrary loan electronic transaction is usually completed within 3-5 days
+4. An interlibrary loan electronic transaction is usually completed within 3-5 days (for articles received electronically).

 6. The library will also notify you if the material you have requested is not available.